tmshkr/tmshkr.com/content/blog/my-blog-workflow.md

 date: "2019-12-18"
 ---

-I've been blogging for a little over a year now and have put a lot of effort into finding the best way to blog.
+I've been blogging for a little over a year now and have thought a lot about the best way to blog.
 Here's a workflow that works pretty well for me:

 ```mermaid
 graph LR